Birefringent Fourier filtering for single molecule Coordinate and Height super-resolution Imaging with Dithering and Orientation: Results

 We now show that the combination of the SEO and the separation of the two circular polarization images allows encoding information about a molecule's orientation and axial displacement in the shape of the PSFs.
 Let us model the fluorescing molecule as a quasi-monochromatic point dipole that can have any orientation (fixed or fluctuating) in three dimensions\cite{Bohmer:03,Aguet2009,Backer2015,HieuThao:20,Chandler1:19,Chandler2:19}.
 For now we assume that this dipole is at the center of the object focal plane of the objective, $(x,y,z)=(0,0,0)$; the effects of lateral and axial displacements will be discussed later.
 The dipole is placed in a homogeneous medium, at a distance to the glass coverslip larger than the wavelength.
 This source can be described by the $3\times3$ second moment (or correlation) matrix $\mathbf{\Gamma}$ with elements $\Gamma_{ij} =\langle E_i^*E_j\rangle$ with $i,j=x,y,z$, $E_i$ being the radiated field components, and the angular brackets denoting an average over the integration time of the detector\cite{Backer2015} (Supplementary Note 1).
-This type of $3\times3$ correlation matrix has also been used to study nonparaxial polarization\cite{Brosseau,Sampson,Barakat,Tero,2methods}.
-For the sake of analogy with standard polarimetry (where the correlation matrix is only $2\times2$), we write $\mathbf{\Gamma}$ in terms of the {\it generalized 3D Stokes parameters} $S_n$, which are the coefficients of the expansion of this matrix in terms of the Gell-Mann matrices $\mathbf{g}_n$ (instead of the Pauli matrices used for $2\times2$ correlations, whose coefficients are the standard Stokes parameters)\cite{Brosseau}.
+This type of $3\times3$ correlation matrix has also been used to study nonparaxial polarization\cite{Brosseau,Sampson,Barakat,Tero,2methods,Alonso:2020geometric}.
+For the sake of analogy with standard polarimetry (where the correlation matrix is only $2\times2$), we write $\mathbf{\Gamma}$ in terms of the generalized 3D Stokes parameters $S_n$, which are the coefficients of the expansion of this matrix in terms of the Gell-Mann matrices $\mathbf{g}_n$ (instead of the Pauli matrices used for $2\times2$ correlations, whose coefficients are the standard Stokes parameters)\cite{Brosseau}.
 The resulting expression is \be \!\mathbf{\Gamma}\!=\!\sum_{n=0}^8S_n\mathbf{g}_n=\left( \right). \ee Note that we use a nonstandard numbering scheme for the Gell-Mann matrices: the elements $n=1,2,3$ are cycled so that the resulting parameters $S_n$ reduce to the standard Stokes parameters for $n=1,2,3$ when the field's $z$ component vanishes.
 (In this case, $S_0$ differs from the corresponding Stokes parameter for paraxial light by a factor of $\sqrt{3}/2$.)
-Several measures have been proposed for the degree of polarization of nonparaxial light\cite{2methods}, one of them\cite{Sampson,Barakat,Tero} having a definition in terms of the generalized 3D Stokes parameters that resembles the standard one for paraxial light: \be P_{3{\rm D}}=\frac1{S_0}\left(\sum_{n=1}^8S_n^2\right)^{1/2}=\left[\frac{3\,{\rm tr}\mathbf{\Gamma}^2}{2\,({\rm tr}\mathbf{\Gamma})^2} -\frac12\right]^{1/2}. \ee In the present context, this degree of polarization is related to the amount of wobbling of the fluorescent dipole source.
-For a dipole wobbling uniformly within a cone, the cone solid angle $\Omega$ is a monotonic function of this degree of polarization (see Supplementary Note 2): \be \Omega=\pi\left(3-\sqrt{1+8P_{3{\rm D}}}\right). \ee